Adaptive In-Context Learning with Large Language Models for Bundle Generation: Experiments and Results

 \subsubsection{Performance of Intent Reasoning}

-Figure~\ref{fig:intent-human-evaluation} displays the rating scores of intents generated by Zero-shot, Few-shot, DICL, and the workers (i.e., GT).
+Figure~\ref{fig:intent-human-evaluation} displays the rating scores of intents generated by Zero-shot, Few-shot, AICL, and the workers (ground truth).
 Other baselines are not compared as they cannot generate intents.
 We randomly select 20 correctly generated bundles and their intents in each domain.
 In total, 60 bundles are assessed on three metrics, i.e., Naturalness, Coverage, and Motivation as defined in Section~\ref{subsubsec:auto-feedback}.
 The overall trends on all datasets are similar.
-First, DICL achieves the best performance in most cases, either with higher mean values or lower standard deviation values.
-This helps confirm the superiority of DICL on effective intent reasoning.
-Second, Few-shot generally exceeds Zero-shot, validating the usefulness of demonstrations on guiding ChatGPT for improved performance.
-Third, the GT intents annotated by the workers are defeated by at least one of the three LLM-based methods (except `Motivation' on Food).
+First, AICL achieves the best performance in most cases, either with higher mean values or lower standard deviation values.
+This helps confirm the superiority of AICL on effective intent reasoning.
+Second, Few-shot generally exceeds Zero-shot, validating the usefulness of demonstrations on guiding LLMs for improved performance.
+Third, the ground truth intents annotated by workers are defeated by at least one of the three LLM-based methods (except `Motivation' on Food).
 This might be attributed to workers often prioritizing the speed of task completion to maximize their earnings, potentially at the expense of work quality~\cite{gadiraju2015understanding}.
-Furthermore, it underscores the advanced capabilities of logical reasoning and natural language generation in LLMs, emphasizing their substantial potential in the context of crowdsourcing tasks.
+Furthermore, it underscores the advanced capabilities of reasoning and natural language generation in LLMs, emphasizing their substantial potential in the context of crowdsourcing tasks.